vectorgrp/sil-kit/Demos/README.md

 > cmake ../

 > cmake --build .

+The demos will be placed alongside the binaries.

+To build the demos as developer from within the IB source tree and place them alongside the binaries, build the 'Demos' CMake target from the IB 'build' directory:

+> cmake --build . --target Demos

 On CMake version >=3.12 the '--parallel' flag can be used to speed up compilation.